 Lord Abbett may make such payments on a fixed or variable basis based on Fund sales, assets, transactions processed, and/or accounts attributable to a financial intermediary, among other factors.
 Lord Abbett determines the amount of these payments in its sole discretion.
 In doing so, Lord Abbett may consider a number of factors, including: a financial intermediary's sales, assets, and redemption rates; the nature and quality of any shareholder services provided by the financial intermediary; the quality and depth of the financial intermediary's existing business relationships with Lord Abbett; the expected potential to expand such relationships; and the financial intermediary's anticipated growth prospects.
 Not all financial intermediaries receive revenue sharing payments and the amount of revenue sharing payments may vary for different financial intermediaries.
-Lord Abbett may choose not to make payments in relation to certain of the Lord Abbett Funds or certain classes of shares of any particular Fund.
+Lord Abbett Funds or certain classes of shares of any particular Fund.

-In some circumstances, these payments may create an incentive for a brokerdealer or its investment professionals to recommend or sell Fund shares to you.
+In some circumstances, these payments may create an incentive for a broker-dealer or its investment professionals to recommend or sell Fund shares to you.
 Lord Abbett may benefit from these payments to the extent the broker-dealers sell more Fund shares or retain more Fund shares in their clients' accounts because Lord Abbett receives greater management and other fees as Fund assets increase.
 For more specific information about these payments, including revenue sharing arrangements, made to your broker-dealer or other financial intermediary and the conflicts of interest that may arise from such arrangements, please contact your investment professional.
 In addition, please see the SAI for more information regarding Lord Abbett's revenue sharing arrangements with financial intermediaries.